Be a light unto the darkness, and curse it not.

 I haven’t posted in a while.
 Life has been much busier than usual, but this is not the reason why…

-The reason I have not posted in a while is because I have been doing my best to come to terms with something.
+The reason I have not posted in a while is that I have been doing my best to come to terms with something.
 It is something that I found to be so shocking and saddening that I am still doing my best to come to terms with it.
-And the research I carried out into the subject opened a veritable can of worms… I again (I say ‘again’ because something similar happened back in the years before I began this blog) found myself in a world that is so unlike anything that I or most people would ever imagine (in an unpleasant way).
+And the research I carried out on the subject opened a veritable can of worms… I again (I say ‘again’ because something similar happened back in the years before I began this blog) found myself in a world that is so unlike anything that I or most people would ever imagine (in an unpleasant way).
 It was a world so bizarre that it would easily stretch the most liberal and forgiving of minds.

 When I started this blog, I vowed that I would never use it to communicate anything that was negative or pessimistic.
 I’d like to think that I have succeeded so far and I am not about to break that vow now.
 Which is why I took a break from posting (so I could regain some semblance of composure) and also why I am not willing to tell you what has upset me.
-I will only disclose what has troubled me when I have made peace with with it.
+I will only disclose what has troubled me when I have made peace with it.
 And I know that I can and will make peace with it.
 I know that every storm passes – part of the purpose of this post is to remind you, my friends and readers, of this fact.

 Now that I have given you some background, I want to get to the main point of this post.